jv813yh/example_tcp_Salt_app_packet/README.md

 Salt-channel protocol: https://github.com/assaabloy-ppi/salt-channel-c

-I am also working on an application where the server serves many connected clients simultaneously using the salt channel protocol: https://github.com/jv813yh/TCP_salt-channel
+I am also working on an application where the server serves many connected clients simultaneously using the salt channel protocol on TCP/IP: https://github.com/jv813yh/TCP_salt-channel